 Prevent the Risks of a Dirty Ice Maker

 You can’t cut corners when it comes to ice safety.
-Whether you rent or buy a new or used ice maker, it’s important to maintain them properly.
+Whether you rent or buy a new or used commercial ice maker, it’s important to maintain them properly.
 Your business can suffer greatly if your dirty ice maker ends up getting a customer or staff member sick.
 This can lead to bad Yelp and Google reviews that can change peoples’ opinions about your establishment.
 Also, if your ice maker doesn’t pass an inspection from the health department, you could find yourself with hefty fines or temporary closure.

 Hiring an ice machine technician will ensure you have the cleanest machine possible.
 As a business owner, you’re an expert at what you do.
 So, let the experts take care of your ice machine.

 A dirty ice maker can be one of the quickest ways for your business to fail a health inspection.
 Before you waste time maintaining an expensive ice machine, consider Ice-Masters commercial ice machine rental program.
 With ice maker maintenance, cleanings, and repairs included, we take care of your ice machine so you can stay focused on your business.
-Call us today if your Kansas/Missouri business needs an ice machine!
+Call us today if your Kansas/Missouri business needs to lease or buy an ice machine!